|The Frankfurt-Tipp rating:|

-The Eberhofer Franz (Sebastian Bezzel) is Papa.
-But there can be no talk of family harmony with him.
-His girlfriend Susi (Lisa Maria Potthoff) gave him the go-ahead and Eberhofer is only allowed to see his son sporadically.
-So now he is a bachelor again and spends his free time drinking beer and eating Leberkässemmeln.
-And at some point his body no longer goes along with this - Eberhofer is put on a diet.
-And as if that weren't bad enough already, he also has to deal with a case of arson, which brings the biggest football hope of Niederkaltenkirchen into prison.
-Together with his buddy, private detective Rudi (Simon Schwartz), Eberhofer gets to the bottom of the matter, while his body fights against Leberkäs withdrawal symptoms…
+The Eberhofer Franz (Sebastian Bezzel) is dad.
+But there is no question of family harmony in his case.
+His girlfriend Susi (Lisa Maria Potthoff) has given him the slip and the Eberhofer is only allowed to see his son sporadically.
+So now he is a bachelor again and spends his free time drinking beer and eating liverwurst sandwiches.
+And at some point his body can no longer cope with this - the Eberhofer is put on a diet.
+And as if that wasn't bad enough, he also has to deal with a case of arson, which of all things lands Niederkaltenkirchen's greatest football hope in prison.
+Together with his buddy, the private detective Rudi (Simon Schwartz), Eberhofer gets to the bottom of it, while his body fights liver cheese withdrawal symptoms.

-"Leberkäsjunkie" is now the sixth adaptation of Rita Falk's popular Eberhofer crime thriller.
-The film adaptations are a real phenomenon, as each part attracts more viewers to the cinemas than the previous one.
-Part 5, which was shown outside Bavaria for the first time at the cinema release, even managed to break through the magic million barrier.
-The chances are good that the sixth film will succeed in doing the same.
+Leberkäsjunkie is the now sixth film adaptation of the popular Eberhofer crime novels by Rita Falk.
+The film adaptations are a real phenomenon, as here each part attracts more viewers to the cinemas than the previous one.
+Part 5, which was shown for the first time outside Bavaria at the time of its release, even managed to break through the magic million mark.
+The chances are good that the sixth film will also succeed in doing so.
 Because regular director Ed Herzog mixes the proven ingredients again to a wonderfully quirky whole, which lives above all from the wonderful interaction of the perfectly cast characters.

->Specially Sebastian Bezzel proves once again to be an ideal cast for the unadjusted policeman Franz Eberhofer, who regularly brings his fellow men to the brink of despair ("Zefix, Eberhofer"!).
-The interplay with Simon Schwarz in particular provides the unmistakable tone of the series, which, despite their very Bavarian character, also makes the films so popular beyond the Weisswurst equator.
-Weird, evil and always very charming - this is how fans know and love their Eberhofer films.
+In particular Sebastian Bezzel proves once again to be the ideal cast for the non-conformist policeman Franz Eberhofer, who regularly brings his fellow men to the brink of despair (Zefix, Eberhofer!).
+It is the interplay with Simon Schwarz that provides the unmistakable tone of the series, which makes the films so popular even beyond the Weißwurst equator, despite their very Bavarian character.
+Quirky, wicked and always very charming - that's how fans know and love their Eberhofer films.
 And part 6 again delivers exactly what the audience expects.

-This time, too, the actual crime story is only a minor matter.
-Which doesn't mean she wouldn't be very entertaining, too.
-But in the end it's all about Franz and Susi again, about Rudi, about Papa and his preference for hemp products (which this time is replaced by a new passion), about his grandmother and about the other inhabitants of Niederkaltenkirchen.
-Those who already liked the first parts for exactly these reasons will be entertained in the best way again.
-Sure, not every gag hits the mark, but in most cases the dialogues are again extremely funny and wonderfully politically incorrect.
-It's easy to become an Eberhofer junkie: absolutely worth seeing!
+Once again, the actual crime story is only a minor matter.
+Which is not to say that it is not also very entertaining.
+But in the end it is primarily about Franz and Susi, about Rudi, about the dad and his preference for hemp products (which this time is replaced by a new passion), about the grandma and about the other inhabitants of Niederkaltenkirchen.
+If you liked the first parts for these reasons, you will be entertained again.
+Sure, not every gag hits the mark, but in most cases the dialogues are extremely funny and wonderfully politically incorrect.
+Since one becomes quite easily the Eberhoferjunkie: Absolutely worth seeing!